A Monster in Paris: Plot

-In 1910, during the Great Flood of Paris, shy projectionist Emile Petit and his friend Raoul travel to the Botanical Gardens to make a delivery.
+In 1910, during the Great Flood of Paris, shy projectionist Emile Petit and his inventive, but clumsy friend Raoul travel to the Botanical Gardens to make a delivery.
 In the absence of the Professor who works there, the gardens are overseen by a proboscis monkey named Charles.
 Raoul experiments with two potions: "Atomize-a-Tune", which endows its users with operatic voices, and "Super Fertilizer", which makes plants grow to enormous sizes.
-When the two chemicals mix, an explosion occurs, resulting in a monstrous creature escaping the laboratory and terrifying the city's residents.
+When the two chemicals mix, an explosion occurs, resulting in a giant monstrous creature escaping the laboratory and terrifying the city's residents.

-Lucille, a cabaret singer at the club L'Oiseau Rare, faces pressure from her aunt Carlotta to marry the wealthy Police Commissioner Victor Maynott, a mayoral candidate.
+Lucille, a cabaret singer at the club L'Oiseau Rare, faces pressure from her aunt Carlotta to marry the wealthy but arrogant and narcissistic Police Commissioner Victor Maynott, a mayoral candidate.
 Following multiple sightings of the creature, Maynott launches an investigation led by his deputy, Pâté.
 One evening, Lucille comes face to face with the creature; though initially frightened, she discovers it is actually an enlarged flea with a melodious singing voice.
 She names the creature "Francœur" and allows him to live in her dressing room.

-Maynott learns of Emile and Raoul's role in the laboratory explosion, but disregards it and awards them the Medal of Honor.
+Maynott learns of Charles, Emile and Raoul's role in the laboratory explosion, but disregards it and awards them the Medal of Honor.
 Their reward includes seats at Lucille's next performance, where she shares the stage in a duet with a disguised Francœur.
 After the show, Lucille accidentally reveals Francœur's identity to Emile and Raoul.
 The next day, Maynott publicly declares his intention to hunt down and eliminate the monster.
 Fearing for Francœur's safety after a waiter named Albert comes close to revealing his whereabouts, Lucille concocts a plan to stage Francœur's death during an upcoming ceremony.

-Lucille's plan backfires, leading to a frantic pursuit of Francœur and his friends through the streets of Paris.
-The chase culminates in a battle at the Eiffel Tower, where a gunshot fired by Maynott and Francœur's sudden disappearance lead everyone to assume that Francœur has been killed.
+However, Lucille's plan backfires, leading to a frantic pursuit of Francœur and his friends through the streets of Paris.
+The chase culminates in a battle at the Eiffel Tower, where they meet Maud, Emile's co-worker and love interest, fellow by a gunshot is fired by Maynott, and Francœur's sudden disappearance leads everyone to assume that Francœur has been killed.
 Pâté arrests Maynott under orders from the Interior Minister, who is displeased with Maynott's mania.
 However, that night, Lucille discovers that Francœur is alive and has returned to his natural size.
 The Professor returns to the laboratory and restores Francœur to human size with a new mixture.
 After clearing up a misunderstanding from their youth, Lucille and Raoul become a couple.

-In the mid-credits scene, everyone drops sunflower seeds into the river and giant sunflowers appear as the Great Flood begins to decrease.
-Later, in the post-credits scene, Albert, who got arrested and sent to prison, sings with his inmate, which their drives Maynott crazy as Maynott futilely tries to break free.
+In a mid-credits scene, the friends drop sunflower seeds into the river, which helps the Great Flood begins to decrease.
+In a post-credits scene, Albert the walter, who falsely got arrested and sent to prison for allegedly give away Francœur's whereabouts eariler, sings with his thieving inmate, who too got arrested for stealing, with Maynott miserably being forced to endure their appalling singing.